P03 Prototyping and Creating VR 360 Video Experiences

 In this session, you will learn:

-- About developments in creating VR experiences and 360 stories
+- About developments in creating VR experiences and the types of content best suited for 360 stories

-- How to prototype experiences and stories in VR and 360 following a design thinking method
+- How to prototype experiences and stories in VR 360 following a design thinking method

 - How to prototype using 2-D and 3-D tools and visual applications

-- How to create a short project in a synthetic world with a platform or a 360 project with 360 cameras
+- How to create a short VR 360 project with 360 cameras and platforms

 Beginning and intermediate designers, developers, and managers of VR and 360-degree video.
 All users will benefit from the design thinking exercises and project activities.